 Mehta casting for scoliosis

 For babies and toddlers who are diagnosed with severe curvature (called infantile or early onset scoliosis), your doctor might suggest a treatment called Mehta casting.
-A specialist applies a cast around the child's back and chest using a special technique designed to correct the deformity of the spine over time.
-The cast is changed every 2-3 months while the child grows.
-This procedure may require a minimum of five cast changes.
+Mehta casting involves the physician applying a cast around the child's back and chest using a special technique designed to correct the deformity of the spine over time.
+This is typically performed under general anesthesia and the cast is changed every 2-3 months while the child grows.
+This procedure may require several cast changes during treatment but potentially allows the physician to fully treat the curvature without any incisions.
 For some children, a brace or surgical treatment may also be needed in the future.

 What degree of scoliosis requires surgery?